Red Flags of Elder Financial Abuse

 If you or a loved one are the victim of elder abuse, speak up!
 A government study says that 3 out of 20 non-institutionalized elders are the victims of some type of abuse each year.
 Those shocking numbers won’t decrease until more people come forward.
 Most counties have resources to help elders in need of assistance.
 Law enforcement is getting better at understanding the depth of the problem and taking action as well.
 If you have no one to turn to, call the police or even a trusted family friend.

-The Mahany & Ertl law firm represents all types of fraud victims, including elder fraud.
+The fraud lawyers at Mahany Law represent all types of fraud victims, including elder fraud.
 If you have been victimized by a family member or caregiver, don’t be ashamed to call us.
-All calls are confidential.
-For more information contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at
+We handle cases where the fraudster was a licensed professional, lawyer or stockbroker.
+To learn more, visit our sister Elder Financial Fraud website.
+Ready to see if you have a case?
+Contact attorney Brian Mahany online, by email or by phone at 202-800-0991.